-Presently he is asking for immediate medical treatment in an external hospital; a retrial; and a lifting of restrictions on his letters which are currently being tampered with.
+Presently he is asking for immediate medical treatment in an external hospital; a retrial; and a lifting of restrictions on his letters which are currently being tampered with

 The case of Martin Foran is a classic example of how the more you protest your innocence, the more the authorities consider you to be a deranged nuisance.
-You can help in several ways: - write to Martin Foran C51796, HMP
+You can help in several ways:

-- write to Martin Foran C51796, HMP Parkhurst, Newport, Isle of Wight, PO30 5NX, with letters of support
+- write to Martin Foran C51796, HMP

-- write to the Governor of Parkhurst at the same address, as politely as possible - write to John Smithson of 'Rough Justice',
+- write to Martin Foran C51796, HMP Parkhurst, Newport, tale of Wight, PO30 5NX, with letters of support

-- whe to John Sminson of Hough Justice', Kensington House, Richmond Way, London, asking the RJ team to look into Martin's case.
+- write to the Governor of Parkhurst at the same address, as politely as possible - write to John Smithson of 'Rough Justice', Kensington House, Richmond Way, London, asking the RJ team to look into Martin's case.

-The campaign for Martin Foran's release is being organised by Sunshine, c/o Raven, 75 Piccadility, Manchester, M1 2BU, who can supply leaflets, and donations can be sent to The Martin Foran Support Fund, c/o Leeds Black Cross, Box JAG, 52 Call Lane, Leeds LS 6DT.
+The campaign for Martin Foran's release is being organised by Sunshine, c/o Raven, 75 Piccadilly, Manchester, M1 2BU, who can supply leaflets, and donations can be sent to The Martin Foran Support Fund, c/o Leeds Black Cross, Box JAG, 52 Call Lane, Leeds LS 6DT.